beatzunknown/command-collection/command_collection.md

 * [checksec](https://www.trapkit.de/tools/checksec/) - a tool to check the properties of executables
   * `checksec <binary>`
 * `dmesg` - view segmentation faults and their locations, from processes

+## Web Exploitation

+### BurpSuite

+#### Intruder

+* Used for attack automation by taking a base HTTP request and modifying various aspects of it
+* Various attack types:
+  * Sniper - Single wordlist.
+Used to enumerate each parameter one at a time (while leaving rest of parameters blank).
+  * Battering Ram - Single wordlist.
+Used to enumerate all parameters, using the same payload in each
+  * Pitchfork - Multiple wordlists.
+Enumerates over multiple parameters at the same time, by essentially creating a zip list of the wordlists
+  * Cluster bomb - Multiple wordlists.
+Enumerates over all parameters by using all permutations of wordlists.

 ## Digital Forensics